ankitshaw/DistributedDataSystem-101/README.md

 Read requests from the client can be served by either the followers or the leader.

 ### Multi - Leader Replication

+As the name suggests, multi-leader replication has more than one leader node.
+Such architecture are used in multi-datacenter structure.
+Here each data center has its own Leader and multiple Followers.

+Within each datacenter, regular single leader replication is followed.

+Between two datacenters, one datacenter’s leader replicates its changes to the leader of the other datacenter.

+Between more than two datacenters, each datacenter's leader replicates its changs to the leaders of all the other datacenters.

+Each datacenter also has mechanisms for write conflict resolution with other datacenters.